CravateRouge/CravateRouge.github.io/content/en/_index.md

     id: services-details
     content:
       items:
+        - title: Secure Workspace
+          text: For securing your infrastructure in a few steps
+          feature_icon: cpu-chip
+          features:
+            - "Unified and strengthen access"
+            - "Centralized management of your IT assets"
+            - "Take back control of your Data (GDPR compliance)"
+            - "Based on Microsoft™ technologies (no third-party required)"
+          image: secureWorkspace.jpeg
+          button:
+            text: More info
+            url: articles/secure-workspace/

         - title: Protect your infrastructure
           text: Harden your systems by adding measures adapted to your infrastructure
           feature_icon: lock-closed